Formulas are nothing more than automations. That is, they are codes called through command lines to perform some operation.

 After running the command on the terminal (via prompt)

-When typing the command on the terminal (via stdin)
+When typing the command on the terminal (via stdin or input flags)

 During the execution of the formula (if coded using prompt)